Card Summary Table

 The card is marketed to the non-traveler or family-type buyer.
 For those who shop frequently at U.S. gas stations, select U.S. department stores, and U.S. supermarkets, this card will be very beneficial.

-You earn 3% cash back reward for the former two and a 6% reward rate for the latter.
+You earn 3% cash-back reward for the former 2 categories and a 6% reward rate for the latter.

 However, there are some good benefits to this reward card.
 First, you can use the high value cash-back to purchase gift cards to places where you wouldn’t earn many points otherwise.